Battle of Megiddo (15th century BC)

 The Battle of Megiddo (fought 15th century BC) was fought between Egyptian forces under the command of Pharaoh Thutmose III and a large rebellious coalition of Canaanite vassal states led by the king of Kadesh.
 It is the first battle to have been recorded in what is accepted as relatively reliable detail.
 Megiddo is also the first recorded use of the composite bow and the first body count.
 All details of the battle come from Egyptian sources—primarily the hieroglyphic writings on the Hall of Annals in the Temple of Amun-Re at Karnak, Thebes (now Luxor), by the military scribe Tjaneni.

-The ancient Egyptian account gives the date of the battle as the 21st day of the first month of the third season, of Year 23 of the reign of Thutmose III.
-It has been claimed that this was April 16, 1457 BC, according to the Middle Chronology, although other publications place the battle in 1482 BC or 1479 BC.
+The Ancient Egyptian account gives the date of the battle as the 21st day of the first month of the third season, of Year 23 of the reign of Thutmose III.
+It has been claimed that this was April 16, 1457 BC although other publications place the battle in 1482 BC or 1479 BC.
 The Egyptians routed the Canaanite forces, which fled to safety in the city of Megiddo.
-Their action resulted in the lengthy Siege of Megiddo.
+Their action resulted in the lengthy siege of Megiddo.

 By reestablishing Egyptian dominance in the Levant, Thutmose III began a reign in which the Egyptian Empire reached its greatest expanse.